jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 ### Shortcomings

-Our main shortcoming is that our model is not generalizable.
-Since ‘party’ only had 3 classes of popularity, we designed our model to only predict those 3.
-It cannot be used for genres with more or fewer than 3 classes.
-Our model might also be improved by dropping more attributes with low correlation.
+One shortcoming of our model is that it is not easily generalizable to other genres.
+Since the ‘party’ genre only had 3 classes of popularity, we designed our model to only predict those 3, but other genres can have a distribution ranging from 1 to 5 classes.
+The question of whether using division of classes still remains, as well.
+Our intention in dividing the classes into five groups was to ensure that we had an appropriate data sample within each subsection, but it poses other problems.
+For example, if you look at an entry with a popularity score of 74, it would fall into a different class as an entry with a score of 75, even though those popularity scores are extremely comparable.
+In order to create a larger dataset, we could have

 ## VII.
 Conclusion